Tsukiuta: Appearance

 Kakeru is a fair-skinned young male with neck-length blond hair and orange eyes.
 He is currently the shortest among both Six Gravity and Procellarum's members.
 His theme color is gold.

 Personality

-A cheerful labor (part-time job) boy, Kakeru is lively, works with all his might with little complaint, is rarely discouraged, and does not like to lose.
-Despite his unlucky constitution, he starts his day in high spirits and top form.
-He is the type of person who will only continue to grow as time passes.
+Kakeru is portrayed as cheerful, energetic and hardworking.
+He is competitive, rarely becomes discouraged, and generally approaches his work with enthusiasm despite being prone to bad luck.

 Kakeru carries a strong sense of pride and believes in self-reliance, as shown by how he chose to work part-time to support himself instead of relying on his parents' allowance since it was his choice to move out of his home.

 Kakeru does feel uncomfortable when it comes to his height sometimes, especially due to him now being the shortest among the two groups.
 At some times, he feels as if his height makes him seem like a person who isn't very dependable, and, while he doesn't dislike it, he gets treated like a child.